 - 4-6 tbsp fresh dill chopped

-In a large stock pot, heat the oil over medium.
+In a large stock pot, heat the oil over medium heat.

-Add the onion and sauté for 2 minutes, stirring around.
-Add the garlic and sauté another minute or so.
+Add the onion and sauté for 2 minutes, stirring.
+Add the garlic and sauté for another minute.

 Add the celery and potato chunks.
 Stir around to warm through.

 Add the stock.
 Bring to a boil and then reduce to a simmer.
-Let simmer for about 15-20 minutes or until the potatoes are just soft, but not to the point of getting mushy.
-You don't want them to be ready to melt! (if you want a somewhat chunky soup)
+Let simmer for about 15-20 minutes or until the potatoes are just soft, but not getting to the point of getting mushy.
+You don't want them ready to melt away! (if you want a soup with some texture)

-Add the parsley and dill and stir them through well.
+Add the larger amounts of dill and parsley and stir them through.
 Remove from the heat.

-Blend: If you want to use a blender or food processor but still want it somewhat chunky, remove a good spoonful of the veggies and set aside.
-Going in batches if necessary, blend till completely smooth. (cover the lid with a towel as protection against any steam that may push up as you start the blender)
+Blend: If you want to use a blender or food processor, but still want it somewhat chunky, remove some of the veggies with a slotted spoon and set aside.
+Going in batches if necessary, blend till completely smooth (Cover the lid with a tea towel as protection against any steam that may push up as you start the blender)